Which of the following statements correctly describes a similarit... | Channels for Pearson+

 Multiple Choice

-Which of the following statements correctly describes a similarity and a difference between fermentation and cellular respiration?
+Which of the following statements correctly describes a similarity between Meiosis II and mitosis of a diploid cell?

 A